Adarsh-K21/Development-Projects/README.md

 ## How Contribute to This Project
 Here is a simple way to contribut to the project.
-* Create a simple 'Hello, World' script in a language of your choice

 ## Getting Started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)